DragonflyStats/Tech/Notepad.md

-Supervised learning
+## Supervised learning

 Supervised learning is the machine learning task of inferring a function from supervised training data.
 The training data consist of a set of training examples.
 In supervised learning, each example is a pair consisting of an input object (typically a vector) and a desired output value (also called the supervisory signal).
 A supervised learning algorithm analyzes the training data and produces an inferred function, which is called a classifier (if the output is discrete, see classification) or a regression function (if the output is continuous, see regression).
 The inferred function should predict the correct output value for any valid input object.
 This requires the learning algorithm to generalize from the training data to unseen situations

 in a "reasonable" way (see inductive bias).

-Training data sets
+## Training data sets

 A training set is a set of data used in various areas of information science to discover potentially predictive relationships.
 Training sets are used in artificial intelligence, machine learning, genetic programming, intelligent systems, and statistics.
-In all these fields, a training set has much the same

-role and is often used in conjunction with a test set.
+In all these fields, a training set has much the same role and is often used in conjunction with a test set.

-Winnow Algorithm

-The Winnow algorithm